Frequently Asked Questions for AIA Members

 b.)
 Consider Architect Magazine (published by Hanley-Wood) as a resource.
 You may read Architect Magazine articles and earn continuing education credit by passing an online quiz.
 To create an account and/or access the online quiz, please visit http://go.hw.net/archceu.

 c.)
-Attend the AIA 2012 National Convention in Washington D.C. in May.
-Satisfy the AIA continuing education and maybe even your state licensing board requirement during the four day convention!
-Registration opens in December 2011.
+Attend the AIA National Convention to satisfy the AIA continuing education and maybe even your state licensing board requirement during the four day convention!

 d.)
 Consider your local and state components as options too.
 Their contact information may be found here.